UNC Health System

-UNC Health Care is a not-for-profit integrated health care system owned by the state of North Carolina and based in Chapel Hill.
+UNC Health is a not-for-profit integrated health care system owned by the state of North Carolina and based in Chapel Hill.
 Originally established Nov.
 1, 1998, by N.C.G.S.
-116-37, UNC Health Care currently comprises UNC Hospitals and its provider network, the clinical programs of the UNC School of Medicine, and nine affiliate hospitals and hospital systems across the state.
+116-37, UNC Health currently comprises UNC Hospitals and its provider network, the clinical programs of the UNC School of Medicine, and sixteen hospitals and twenty hospital campuses statewide and more than 500 clinics statewide.

-UNC Hospitals is a public academic medical center first established in 1952 under the name N.C.
+UNC Medical Center, also known as UNC Hospitals, is a public academic medical center first established in 1952 under the name N.C.
 Memorial to provide patient care, educate health care professionals and advance medical research in partnership with the UNC School of Medicine.
-With more than 900 beds, the medical center in Chapel Hill comprises N.C.
+With more than 950 beds, the medical center in Chapel Hill comprises N.C.
 Memorial Hospital, N.C.
 Children’s Hospital, N.C.
 Neurosciences Hospital and N.C.
 Women’s Hospital.

 - N.C.
-Memorial: First opened in 1952, N.C.
+Memorial Hospital: First opened in 1952, N.C.
 Memorial Hospital in Chapel Hill is a public academic medical center operated by and for the people of North Carolina in partnership with the UNC School of Medicine.
 The only state-owned teaching hospital in North Carolina, N.C.
-Memorial offers care to patients from every county and from several neighboring states.
+Memorial Hospital offers care to patients from every county and from several neighboring states.

 - N.C.
 Women's Hospital: Since it first opened in 2001, the N.C Women’s Hospital has offered a full range of health care services designed to meet women’s needs throughout their lives.
 In addition to general obstetric and gynecological services that include full screening and preventive care for women throughout their lives, N.C.
 Women’s also offers fertility services, gynecologic oncology, family planning, and a wide range of educational and community outreach programs.